yaroslav-belozerov/interfere/README.md

   - Ctrl + <>: switch through responses

 ### 🗺️ Roadmap
-1. Headers in requests
+1. HTTP methods other than GET/POST + request body editing
-2. HTTP methods other than GET + request body editing
+2. Import/export of data
-3. Import/export of data
+3. Better UI/UX
 4. Other protocols and more...

 ### 💻 Tech stack